michaelholm6/CPRE513Hwk8/Homework 8 Submission Materials/README.txt

 If you don't have venv, install it using the command "python --version" to check your version of python, then run "sudo apt install python<version>-venv", replacing <version> with the first two version of numbers of your python.
-For example, if you have python 3.10.12, replace version with 3.10.
+For example, if you have python 3.10.12, replace <version> with 3.10

 Once this is all setup, find the requirements.txt file in the same folder as this file.